kleinermob/neun-auf-zwoelf-rs/README.md

 This DLL intercepts `Direct3DCreate9` and `Direct3DCreate9Ex` and redirects them to `Direct3DCreate9On12` / `Direct3DCreate9On12Ex` with `Enable9On12 = TRUE`.
 All other `d3d9.dll` exports are forwarded transparently to the real system DLL.

-**Practical result:** D3D9-only games (e.g. CS:GO Legacy) gain a proper DXGI swap chain, enabling DXGI-level hooks such as FPS overlays and vsync-off proxies to work on top of them.

 ## Requirements

 - Windows 10/11 (D3D9on12 is built-in)